-Four current student-athletes are among many who are making headlines in their respective sports.
+Four recent student-athletes are among many who are making headlines in their respective sports.

 In 2011, Alex Carpenter became the first ACU undergraduate to play in a PGA Tour event when he competed in the Arnold Palmer Invitational at Bayhill.
 He earned that opportunity by beating the nation's top golfers while winning the prestigious 2010 Southern Amateur.
-Carpenter, who will be a senior in 2012-13, won the 2010 Phil Mickelson Award as NCAA Division II?s top freshman, and the 2011 Jack Nicklaus Award as the nation?s Player of the Year.
+Carpenter, is a senior in 2012-13, won the 2010 Phil Mickelson Award as NCAA Division II's top freshman, and the 2011 Jack Nicklaus Award as the nation's Player of the Year.

 In 2012, men's track and field star Nick Jones became the first male athlete in NCAA history - and only the second ever in NCAA history - to win four national championships in the discus.
 He qualified in two events for the U.S. Olympic Trials, finishing ninth in the discus.